macroquest/mq-definitions/README.md

     - `git clone https://github.com/macroquest/mq-definitions.git`

 ## Getting Started
-At this point, you should have
+At this point, you should have:
  - VS Code Installed and Working
  - with the LuaLS Extension installed
  - and the files downloaded to a known directory on your computer